 Making these copycat thin mint cookies is as simple as melting the chocolate and dipping the crackers.
 Easy peasy.

 - Chop up chocolate into small pieces (or use chocolate chips)

-- Melt in microwave in 30 second intervals, stirring between each interval, until chocolate is melted.
+- Melt chocolate in microwave in 30 second intervals, stirring between each interval, until chocolate is melted.

 - Stir in peppermint extract into melted chocolate.